imgag/ngs-bits/doc/GSvar/cnv_analysis.md

 Two different algorihtms are used for CNV calling, depending on the sequencing strategy.
 For exome and genome sequencing data, [ClinCNV](https://github.com/imgag/ClinCNV) is used for copy-number analysis.
-For panel seuqencing data, [CnvHunter](https://github.com/imgag/ngs-bits/) is used.
+For panel sequencing data, [CnvHunter](https://github.com/imgag/ngs-bits/) is used.

 For detailled information, please have a look a the algorihtm-specific sections: